 some butter and flour for the form

-– Melt chocolate in double boiler.
+– Melt chocolate using the double boiler method:

 – Mix soft butter, salt and sugar, add one egg after the other.